 A recognised expert in superannuation strategies and compliance for Self-Managed Superannuation Funds (SMSFs), Louise’s expertise doesn’t end there, and extends to discretionary trusts, deceased estates, estate planning, asset protection and succession planning, just to name a few.

 Louise has more than a quarter-century of experience, with twenty-two of these years spent as a Director at PwC.
 During this time, she advised private companies and high-wealth individuals on their tax matters, providing strategic advice along with compliance services.

 She became Client Director at Pitcher Partners at the end of 2015, and became a Partner not too long after, a role she still performs – and enjoys – today.
 We spoke with Louise about three very important parts of establishing a leading tax career: networking, technical knowledge and professional recognition.

 You are no doubt already aware that networking is a key ingredient to any successful career.
 For Louise, networking is a two-pronged strategy for success.

 According to Louise, the first key benefit of networking in tax is business development.

 “We're always needing to find new clients and keep growing our businesses.
 So of course it's important to know people who are going to help you with that, in terms of connections that you can make with clients, introductions that other professionals can make for you, and often teaming together to work on things,” she said.

 But there’s also a more personal side of networking, which comes down to creating the career and the profile that you want for your future.
-For Louise, that includes the Women in Tax community and “…the networking that comes from the CTA community and the Tax Institute generally, just meeting people on similar but different journeys to yourself.”
+For Louise, that includes “…the networking that comes from the CTA community and the Tax Institute generally, just meeting people on similar but different journeys to yourself.”